Loading...

 Narrative

-In 1850, he has some younger Rives in his household, specifically, Rebecca (b. c1832), Simon (b. c1833), and Judeth (b. c1835).
-These are likely grandchildren, not children.
+The will of Thomas Rives lists the above named children.
+Based on the ages, it's likely Thomas was married twice.
+In 1850, the younger children were in his household, specifically, Rebecca (b. c1832), Simon (b. c1833), and Judeth (b. c1835).
 On the 1840 census, there is a middle aged female living in the household as well, but no corresponding middle aged male.
-Thus it's likely the father had died by 1840 and the family was living with the father's parents, Thomas and Harriet.
+This was probably an error by the census taker.

 This individual is variously called Rives, Reives, and Reaves on the census.
 It's likely his surname was Rives and given his Virginia birthplace, was probably a descendant of the Timothy Rives clan.
 On the 1810 census, he is called Capt.
 Thomas Rieves.
 In 1820, he was living next door to Sterling Williamson.
 This would indicate a close connection to the family of Timothy Rives who named a son by that name and whose son-in-law was a Sterling Williamson.